ZiliangMiao/SEMGO/Implemented HAM Algorithm/ReadMe.md

 # Implemented HAM
-The compared HAM algorithm in our work is implemented by following the original paper, since the original author does not provide the source codes.
+The compared HAM algorithm in our work is implemented following the original paper since the original author does not provide the source codes.